izgzhen/benchmark-sort/README.md

 The current (counter-intuitive) observation is that **the complexity of all standard sort algorithms has a O(n) complexity**.

-1. I am suspicious about the correctness of my benchmark code, but can't find anything wrong with it (if you do, please point it out in issues!)
-2. I am investigating this problem in a slow pace, and will keep this document updated until I know what is going wrong.
-3. You are welcomed to try out the benchmark code on your machine, discuss about potential reason why this happened, and maybe even contribute additional experiments!

-We all thought that as working programmers, we understand `sort`, but we *might not*.
-This is why I am motivated to investigate this.

-Note that I didn't care a lot about theoretical worse case for pseudo-code, since (1) modern hardware plus complicated hybrid algorithm engineering can produce very different thing than what you imagine (2) in production, the data distribution is not always the worst case, sometimes much better.
+Note that I think it is insufficient to solely rely on the theoretical worse case for pseudo-code, since (1) modern hardware plus complicated hybrid algorithm engineering can produce very different thing than what you imagine (2) in production, the data distribution is not always the worst case, sometimes much better.

-## Results
+## Reference Complexities

 |       | std::sort                                           | Arrays.sort                                                  | sorted                                            |
 | ----- | --------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------- |